What is Epilepsy?

 • Speech problems.

-Depression and inflammation of some organs like liver are rare complications but are very dangerous for patents.
+Depression and inflammation of some organs like the liver are rare complications but are very dangerous for patients.

-What Homeopathic remedies are advised to manage the cases of Epilepsy?
+What Homeopathic remedies are advised to manage cases of Epilepsy?

 -Cuprum metallicum